 Top Facts and Stats on Interview Statistics in the US (Editor’s Pick)

-- You only have 7 seconds to make a good first impression
+- You only have 7 seconds to make a good first impression.

-- The current unemployment rate in the US is 10.2%.
+- The unemployment rate in the US is 3.5% as of September 2022.

 Interesting Interview Statistics

 1. On average, 118 people apply for a single job.